-Four publications identified the characteristics ii) personality and leadership style, iii) professionally competent, iv) nurturing interpersonal relational skills, and vi) positive attitudes towards students.
+Four publications identified the characteristics ii) personality and leadership style, iii) professionally competent, iv) nurturing interpersonal relational skills, and v) positive attitudes towards students.
 We distinguished positive attitudes towards students from nurturing interpersonal skills, to differentiate the CS's positive a-priori perception of their students independently of their demographics or professional qualifications, from the CS's ability to nurture empathy and relational connection with students, particularly in times of stressful events.

 The category 'characteristics dependent on social, organisational and cultural factors' included characteristics that were described by two authors i) supervising some days as opposed to most days, and ii) lower numbers of supervised students.

 It was noted that none of the characteristics were mentioned in all geographical regions, and none of the publications were from the Asian region.
 Three of the eight individual dependent characteristics were mentioned in three regions and the remaining five in two or one.
 As a category, the 'characteristics dependent on the individual' covered all the geographic regions.
+Table 20: Supervisor's Characteristics Contributing to an Optimal CLE Organised by Methodology, Profession and Geographical Region.